 Automating attorney time tracking

 Depending on the size of your law firm, you may notice that these attorney timesheet templates are missing many fields you need such as UTBMS codes.
-Or you may think that distributing these timesheets across a larger number of attorneys will be more difficult than sticking to your current system.
+Or you may think that getting attorneys at your firm to adopt a new template will be more difficult than sticking to your current system.

 Clio’s automated time tracking software eliminates the need for manual data entry and instantly connects billable hour data and pre-populates invoices.
 Time entries are directly pulled from calendar events, tasks, communication logs, notes, and documents.
 This cuts out the need to recall and note billable hours by tracking work in real-time.